halafi/dotfiles/README.md

 # dotfiles

+Update: currently migrating to VSCODE + VIM plugin as I got tired of maintaining Neovim running properly with all the plugins.
+Also since I could never really got rid of doing certain things in VSCode such as debugging, jupyter notebooks, etc.

 My dotfiles for Neovim, tmux, fish and everything configurable.
 Setup for web development (React with TypeScript), Go, Lua and Rust on macOS Monterey.
 Managed with [Dotbot](https://github.com/anishathalye/dotbot).